Alonso-del-Arte/chess/doc/Endgames.md

 ![Black has only pawns](../diagrams/endgames/BlackOnlyHasPawns.png)

+## Involving the knight

-## One knight
+### One knight

 The king will have to help out on this one.
+Actually, no, checkmate is impossible for you.
+And if your opponent is similarly bereft, it's a stalemate.

-## Two knights
+### Two knights

 Theoretically, it's possible to checkmate with just two knights.